 In 2016 the forex crisis was at its worst.
 I recollect that sometime in that year I was in transit at Amsterdam Schipol, after some duty-free shopping I attempted to pay with my GTB card and it was declined for a bill of less than €80 because adding that to my previous spending had exceeded my monthly allowance of $100

 A few days ago precisely on 11th March 2019, I transited through the same airport and paid for a shopping bill of over €320 with the same card seamlessly.
 Of course, I was aware that the monthly limit had long been increased to $1,000 since 2017

-The same authorities that announced the recession also announced that the economy has bounced back to recovery yet the same people who danced at the former news quarrel with the later.
+The same authorities that announced the recession also announced that the economy has bounced back to recovery yet the same people who danced at the former news quarrel with the latter.

 Well, it still doesn’t change the fact that the Nigerian economy is recovering.
 Let me advise you.
-There is a little chance that you will see the positives in a given situation if you keep groaning and complaining.
-The smart Nigerians are those who see the opportunities in adversity.
+There is little chance that you will see the positives in a given situation if you keep groaning and complaining.
+Smart Nigerians are those who see the opportunities in adversity.

 For instance, if your area suffers from incessant power cuts rather than complaining all the time why not try selling ice blocks even as you complain?
 You are not likely to sell ice blocks for more than a year or two before another idea of expansion pops up.
 Cold room, rentals or events management.
 And in a few more years you can sit back and reflect on what could have been.

 It only takes a step, a decision, a day, or a minute to start.
 But most importantly you have to start!